Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 June - August Tuesdays at 7 p.m.
 Flag-Lowering Ceremony by the 114th Infantry Regiment Illinois Volunteers Reactivated

-Shortly after President Lincoln's assassination, Henry Ward Beecher, pastor of Plymouth Church, Brooklyn, New York, paid a tribute which speaks prophetically of this historic Lincoln site:
+Shortly after President Lincoln's assassination, Henry Ward Beecher, famous pastor of Plymouth Church, Brooklyn, New York, paid a tribute which speaks prophetically of this historic Lincoln site:

 "Four year ago, O Illinois, we took from your midst an untried man and from among the people.
 We return him to you a mighty conquerer.
 Not thine any more, but the nation's; not ours, but the world's.
 Give him place, O ye prairies.
 In the midst of this great continent his dust shall rest, a sacred treasure to myriads who shall pilgrim to that shrine to kindle anew their zeal and patriotism."

 A similar sentiment was voiced by Dr. Phineas D. Gurley, pastor of the New York Avenue Presbyterian Church in Washington, DC.
 Gurley, who ministered to the Lincoln family during the presidential years, and mentioned the Lincoln tomb during his funeral sermon at the White House on April 19, 1865:

 "that grave will be a precious and a consecrated spot.
 The friends of Liberty and of the Union will repair to it in years and ages to come, to pronounce the memory of its occupant blessed, and, gathering from his very ashes, and from the rehearsal of his deeds and virtues, fresh incentives to patriotism, they will there renew their vows of fidelity to their country and their God."

-Oak Ridge Cemetery was dedicated on May 24, 1860, five years before Lincoln's death, just outside the town where Lincoln lived most of his adult life.
+Oak Ridge Cemetery was dedicated on May 24, 1860, five years before Lincoln's assassination, just outside the town where Lincoln lived most of his adult life.
 It is likely that he attended the ceremonies and heard his friend James Conkling deliver the main address.

 After Lincoln's death on April 15, 1865, his Illinois friends immediately sought permission to bury him in Springfield.
 The committee which arranged his Springfield funeral also formed an association to build this tomb, which was dedicated in 1874.
 In 1895 the association deeded the tomb and surrounding grounds to the State of Illinois.